IBM-Cloud/terraform-provider-ibm/website/docs/d/network_vlan.html.markdown

 ```

-The following example shows how you can use this data source to reference a VLAN ID in the _ibm_compute_bare_metal_ resource, since the numeric IDs are often unknown.
+The following example shows how you can use this data source to reference a VLAN ID in the _ibm_compute_bare_metal_ resource because the numeric IDs are often unknown.

 ```hcl
 resource "ibm_compute_bare_metal" "bm1" {